HelpYourNGO

 Auditor : S.D.
 Ghaisas & Co

-Bankers : Syndicate Bank, State Bank of India, HDFC Bank, Union Bank of India
+Bankers : Syndicate Bank State Bank of India HDFC Bank Union Bank of India

 SAMPARC, Social Action for Manpower Creation, is dedicated to inclusive development of underserved communities across India, with a special focus on children, women, and youth.
 Guided by the vision of empowering marginalized groups, SAMPARC works to provide care, education, health, skill development, and livelihood support.
 Its mission is to rehabilitate and support orphans, tribal and disadvantaged children, and to empower rural women and youth through education, training, and sustainable community development initiatives.